Ecumenical/Interfaith Anti-Violence Initiative

 Anti-LGBTQI+ violence, hate, and harassment are a plague upon our churches, communities and world.
 In the USA, our LGBTQI+ neighbors are among the most targeted groups for hate crimes.
 Globally, 69 countries criminalize consensual sexual acts between adults of the same sex and 15 countries criminalize the gender identity and/or expression of transgender people.
 Consensual same-sex acts are punishable by death in eleven countries.

-While people of faith have differing stances on issues related to sexual orientation and gender identity, we can all agree that violence, hate and harassment are not acceptable and that we must do our part to end them.
-Solidarity is coming together in spite of differences to protect the vulnerable and agreeing to stand together against violence, hate and harassment in our church and in society.
+While people of faith may hold differing views on issues related to sexual orientation and gender identity, we can all agree that violence, hate, and harassment are unacceptable and that we must do our part to end them.
+Solidarity means coming together despite our differences to protect the vulnerable and to stand against violence, hate, and harassment in our congregations and society.

-The Cumberland Presbyterian Confession of Faith and the 190th General Assembly’s Statement Against Oppression calls on Cumberland Presbyterians to advocate for ALL victims of violence (without discriminating against those who are LGBTQI+) and to work together to end the oppression of sexual minorities in church and society, as expressed in the perpetration of hate, denigration, and violence.
+The Cumberland Presbyterian Confession of Faith and the 190th General Assembly’s Statement Against Oppression call on Cumberland Presbyterians to advocate for ALL victims of violence, without excluding those who are LGBTQI+ from our concern, and to work together to end the oppression of sexual minorities in both church and society, as expressed through the perpetuation of hate, denigration, and violence.

 “The church is an advocate for all victims of violence and all those whom the law or society treats as less than persons for whom Christ died.”
 (Cumberland Presbyterian Confession of Faith, 6.31)